saikitsune/jobs/contents/systems-guru/index.md

 template: job.jade
 ---

-# You will help Koding keep humming and innovating while we reach 1 Million Users
+# Stability with 1 Million Users

+You will help Koding keep humming and innovating while we reach 1 Million Users.
 Yes, that's a lot of weight to put on your shoulders - but don't worry you will be sharing the load with the rest of us.

-### You promise,
+## You promise,

 * You know Linux inside out.

-* You have done this before, at scale (10k concurrent users is a must)
+* You have done this before, at scale (10k concurrent users is a must).

 * You can hack code to make things work when things go bad at 3am.